 I’m not here to talk about how to get promoted though.
 I’m a big believer that you should focus on increasing the value of what you produce and that the recognition will follow, assuming you’re not in a dysfunctional company (if you are, scroll to the end of this article).

 So, technically, how do you improve faster?

 1. Try to understand how everything works under the hood (extreme growth mindset)

-As engineers we often face problems that we don’t know how to solve and we’re expected to figure it.
+As engineers, we often face problems that we don’t know how to solve and we’re expected to figure it out.
 Some problems turn out to be trivial, being solved with a simple StackOverflow search, but the harder ones will take days out of your life.